BlueskyBV/Easy_Web_Remote_Control-ESP32-/README.md

 Works with ESP32 boards

-Requirements
+-Requirements:

 You need the following libraries installed in your Arduino IDE:

 Library	Minimum Tested Version	Notes
-ESPAsyncWebServer by me-no-dev
+ESP Async WebServer by ESP32Async
-	1.2.3	Required for the web server
+	1.2.3+	Required for the web server (latest version is recommended) AsyncTCP by ESP32Async
-AsyncTCP by me-no-dev
-	1.1.1	Required by ESPAsyncWebServer
+	1.1.1+	Required (latest version is recommended)
 WiFi	Comes with the ESP32 Arduino core	No need to install separately

-⚠️ Do not blindly update these libraries if you want the examples to work exactly.
-Stick to tested versions to avoid breaking changes.

-Installation
+-Installation
-Arduino IDE Manual Installation
+Arduino IDE Installation

-Download the latest release from GitHub
+Download the latest release either from the Arduino Library Manager or GitHub (if from GitHub, add the library in the  Arduino IDE manually)
-.

-Copy the EasyWebRemoteControl folder into your Arduino libraries directory.

 Restart the Arduino IDE.

-Usage
+-Usage
 Basic Setup
 #include <EasyWebRemoteControl.h>